polterguy/lizzie/README.md

 }
 ```

-Lizzie is highly influenced and inspired from LISP, but without the unintuitive
+Lizzie is highly influenced and inspired from Lisp, but without the unintuitive
 _"Polish notation"_.
-In such a way, it arguably is LISP for .Net.
+In such a way, it arguably is Lisp for .Net.
 Its dynamic
 nature allows you to execute snippets of Lizzie code, inline in your C# code,
 by loading your code from files, or by for instance fetching the code from some
 database of some sort.